 - 1. Pre-review phase, which includes: - i.
 A self-evaluation exercise conducted by the unit - ii.
 The production of a self-assessment report (SAR) by the unit - 2.
-Review phase: An onsite, three-day review of the unit by the visiting QRG, culminating in the production and publication of a QRG report - 3.
+Review phase: An onsite, one-day review of the unit by the visiting QRG, culminating in the production and publication of a QRG report - 3.
 Post-review phase, which is recorded in a quality improvement plan (QIP) template document.
 Stages in this phase include: - i.
 Consideration of recommendations by unit and formulation of plan to implement the recommendations - ii.
 Ongoing implementation of recommendations - iii.
 Interim progress report to Governing Authority Strategic Planning and Quality Assurance (GASPQA) committee - iv.
 Implementation review meeting

-3.3 Role of ULSU governance body
+3.3 Role of ULPSU governance body

 The quality review process for affiliate units is very similar to that for core units.
 However, because an affiliate unit is a distinct legal entity, the unit's governance body (or a subgroup appointed by the governance body) is required to play a role in the review process.
-The stages of the review process requiring action by the ULSU governance body are outlined below.
-For the purpose of this quality review, the ULSU governance body comprises the Management Committee (advisory board) and the Student Council.
+The stages of the review process requiring action by the ULPSU governance body are outlined below.
+For the purposes of this quality review, the ULPSU governance body comprises members of the ULPSU Executive Committee and Student Council.